alpenlabs/Technical-Whitepaper/README.md

 <img src="figures/19.png" width="800"/>
 </p>

 _Figure 19: The rollup system collects a batch of L2 transactions, prepares the validity proof for the batch, and broadcasts that information to the Bitcoin network through a Rollup State update transaction.
-This transaction builds up from the last rollup transaction in the Bitcoin Mempool.
+This transaction builds up from the last rollup transaction in the Bitcoin (L1) Mempool.
 The rollup transactions go through the rollup smart contract verification in addition to consensus rules verification before ending up in the candidate blocks being worked on by the Bitcoin node._

 The upper portion of the Figure 19 shows our L2 rollup system.
 The Rollup Service pushes into L2 Mempool the L2 transactions from the users.
 Similarly, the L1 watcher keeps track of the L1 Mempool, and maintains in the L2 Mempool a queue of unilateral withdrawal transactions and deposit transactions initiated in L1.
 The block producer takes the transactions from the L2 Mempool to create a block.
 It is called a pending block because it is the block being proposed for validity proof verification, but not verified yet.
 The pending block passes through the transaction executor and the prover, which generate the validity proof for the state transition for that block.
 When the validity proof is ready, the block producer packages it into a Rollup State update transaction with its parent transaction being the latest rollup transaction in the Bitcoin Mempool.
 This transaction then gets broadcasted to the Bitcoin network.

 The lower portion of Figure 19 shows the details on the Bitcoin layer.
-The latest confirmed block, as well as the mempool, contains various “regular” transactions along with the rollup transactions.
+The latest confirmed block, as well as the Bitcoin Mempool, contains various “regular” transactions along with the rollup transactions.
 A user creates a new rollup transaction on top of the latest rollup transaction visible to them.

 Before a Bitcoin node adds the transactions to their candidate block, they go through the Bitcoin transaction validation process.
 For the rollup state update transaction, this involves the execution of the update script in Bitcoin Rollup Protocol, in addition to the verification of other consensus rules.
 Multiple nodes go through this process, generating each of their own candidate block that may include the rollup state update transaction.
 One of the blocks gets mined and confirmed in L1.
 If the mined block contains the rollup state update transaction, the pending L2 block corresponding to this transaction is also marked as confirmed.

-### 4.2.5 Scalability Analysis
+### **4.3.6 Scalability Analysis**

 The scalability analysis aims to determine the potential reduction in on-chain data size and fees as a result of executing a block of N different transactions off-chain and aggregating them into one state update transaction broadcasted to the Bitcoin layer, compared to executing each transaction individually on the Bitcoin blockchain.
 Four values of N are considered in our analysis: 100, 1000, 10,000, and 100,000.

 The average size of a Bitcoin transaction in the past year is just over 560 vBytes [76].
 The next section discusses the size of an average L2 state update transaction according to our design.

-### Size of L2 State Update Transaction
+#### **4.3.6.1 Size of L2 State Update Transaction**

 An L2 update transaction contains an input spending the rollup (using P2TR witness), an output paying to the rollup (using P2TR), and multiple other withdrawal outputs paying to users (assume P2WPKH).
 Following is the breakdown of the inputs and outputs.